thebustalab/wax_bloom_dynamics/README.md

 ## Citation
 If you use the data or code from this project in your research, please cite it as follows:
 > Larson, M., Hampton, M., Busta, L., et al. (2024).
 Wax bloom dynamics on *Sorghum bicolor* under different environmental stresses reveal signaling modules associated with wax production.
-DOI: URL
+DOI: https://doi.org/10.1101/2024.10.10.617702.

 For any further inquiries, please open an issue or contact the repository maintainers directly.